rivalrockets/rivalrockets.github.com/_posts/2008-11-06-in-memory-of-michael-crichton-1942-2008.md

 He was probably best known for his book: Jurassic Park, and also as the creator of the television series: ER.

 Crichton was, in my opinion, a science fiction genius.
 He could take fantastic ideas like resurrecting dinosaurs, controlling the weather, and time travel, and make it seem believeable!
-He embedded these concepts in so much real science, that one could not help but wonder why scientists weren&#8217;t ALREADY breeding raptors.
+He embedded these concepts in so much real science, that one could not help but wonder why scientists weren't ALREADY breeding raptors.

 A great writer, a doctor, and an inspiration to people everywhere.

-Here&#8217;s to you, Michael.
+Here's to you, Michael.
 Rest in peace.

 <p style="text-align: center;">
   <img class="size-medium wp-image-345 aligncenter" src="/content/2008/11/mcrichton2.jpg" alt="" width="178" height="240" />